patriciobcs/shared-fund/README.md

 make # setup the project
-forge test # run the tests locally make anvil-fork-mainnet # start a mainnet fork make deploy-anvil # deploy the contract to the mainnet fork (requires .env)
+forge test # run the tests locally make anvil-fork-mainnet # start a mainnet fork
+# modify the .env file to add:
+# - the private key (found the last output of previous command)
+# - the mainnet rpc url (you can get one in alchemy.com)
+make deploy-anvil # deploy the contract to the mainnet fork cd app && yarn && yarn start # start the app
+# change the network of your wallet to localhost:8545
+# open the app in http://localhost:3000
+# connect your wallet and start using the app
 ```